 Hertz order for Teslas ranks among biggest-ever EV purchases

-Hertz announced Monday that it will buy 100,000 electric vehicles from Tesla, one of the largest purchases of battery-powered cars in history and the latest evidence of increasing commitments to EV technology
+Hertz has announced that it will buy 100,000 electric vehicles from Tesla

 DETROIT -- Hertz announced Monday that it will buy 100,000 electric vehicles from Tesla, one of the largest purchases of battery-powered cars in history and the latest evidence of the nation's increasing commitment to EV technology.